Clubfoot: Surgery

 If non-operative treatments are unsuccessful or achieve incomplete correction of the deformity, surgery is sometimes needed.
 Surgery was more common prior to the widespread acceptance of the Ponseti method.
 The extent of surgery depends on the severity of the deformity.
-Usually, surgery is done at 9 to 12 months of age and the goal is to correct all the components of the clubfoot deformity at the time of surgery.
+Usually, surgery is done at 9 to 12 months of age and the goal is to correct all the components of the clubfoot deformity at the time of surgery, but, in some cases, surgery occurs over a period of time to completely correct the affected area.

 For feet with the typical components of deformity (cavus, forefoot adductus, hindfoot varus, and ankle equinus), the typical procedure is a Posteromedial Release (PMR) surgery.
 This is done through an incision across the medial side of the foot and ankle, that extends posteriorly, and sometimes around to the lateral side of the foot.
 In this procedure, it is typically necessary to release (cut) or lengthen the plantar fascia, several tendons, and joint capsules/ligaments.
 Typically, the important structures are exposed and then sequentially released until the foot can be brought to an appropriate plantigrade position.
 Specifically, it is important to bring the ankle to neutral, the heel into neutral, the midfoot aligned with the hindfoot (navicula aligned with the talus, and the cuboid aligned with the calcaneus).
 Once these joints can be aligned, thin wires are usually placed across these joints to hold them in the corrected position.
 These wires are temporary and left out through the skin for removal after 3–4 weeks.

 Once the joints are aligned, tendons (typically the Achilles, posterior tibialis, and flexor halluces longus) are repaired at an appropriate length.
 The incision (or incisions) are closed with dissolvable sutures.
 The foot is then casted in the corrected position for 6–8 weeks.
 It is common to do a cast change with anesthesia after 3–4 weeks, so that pins can be removed and a mold can be made to fabricate a custom AFO brace.
 The new cast is left in place until the AFO is available.
 When the cast is removed, the AFO is worn to prevent the foot from returning to the old position.